This post may contain affiliate links. Read the full disclosure here.

 I personally wouldn’t try a full hug right away, but if your bunny is super relaxed go for it.
 Oh, and if they get so chill they fall off you, catch them.
 They get embarrassed and blame it on you if they fall.
 Expect dirty looks and maybe a foot stamp.

-Final thoughts on whether rabbit like to cuddle
+Final thoughts on whether rabbits like to cuddle

 Rabbits are naturally snuggly animals – most animals that live in social groups are, since they huddle together for warmth in the wild.
 It can also be an important social activity to strengthen bonds.